deadcyclo/fitbit4j/README.md

+# DEPRECATED - DON'T USE THIS #

+Fitbit has decided to remove oauth 1 support soon, and this library will stop working.
+PLEASE DON'T USE IT!

 # Fork #

 This is intended fitbit stopped publishing their maven repository to github at snapshot 25, leaving their repo in a broken state.